The Atheist Bible, CC-BY Fabian M. Suchanek

 If a person believes that they are going to be punished for a deed, then they are less likely to do that deed.

 These are some of the reasons why humans follow rules.
-If these factors are eliminated, then humans will be less inclined to follow the rules.
+Common sense tells us that if these factors are eliminated, then humans will be less inclined to conform.
 Empathy, for example, is less strong if the suffering is less visible.
-It is easier to fire a missile by pressing a button in a control room rather than to shoot a person in the face.
+It is probably easier to fire a missile by pressing a button in a control room rather than to shoot a person in the face.
 Conscience, likewise, can be less developed if people have not been trained to follow rules, or if they have been trained on a much more restricted set of rules.
-Fear of punishment can be eliminated if there is no punishment, and people are more likely to break norms in that case.
+Fear of punishment can be eliminated, too: If there is no punishment, people are more likely to break norms.
 Thus, if we eliminated all of these controls, then people would become less moral.

 We have seen that humans follow moral norms for a variety of reasons.
 We will now look at the philosophical and logical nature of norms.
-Technically, we distinguish three types of behaviors:
+We typically distinguish three types of behaviors:

 Morally wrong behaviors